When to visit the vet?

 Diagnosis

-For further clarification, imaging techniques such as X-rays or computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
+Further clarification may involve imaging techniques such as X-rayX-ray is an imaging technique that uses X-rays to create images of the inside of the body.
+It is often used to diagnose bone fractures, lung diseases, and other conditions. or computed tomography (CT)Computed tomography (CT) is an imaging technique that uses X-rays and computer technology to create cross-sectional images of the body.
 It enables a detailed view of bones, organs, and other structures and is used for the diagnosis of injuries, diseases, and for planning medical interventions. of the nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. cavities and sinuses can be used.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. and paranasal sinuses.
 These can help identify anatomical abnormalities, foreign bodies, or Tumors.

-Additional laboratory tests such as blood tests or cultures of the nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge can be performed to determine the type of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and plan the appropriate therapy.
+Additional laboratory tests, such as blood tests or cultures of nasalNasal refers to the nose and nasal cavities.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge, may be performed to determine the type of infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. and plan appropriate therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions..

 Therapy

 The treatment of rhinitis and sinusitis in dogs depends on the underlying cause.
-Antibiotics are usually used for bacterial infections.
+For bacterial infections, antibiotics are usually used.
 The choice of antibiotic is based on the results of culture and sensitivity tests.

-In the case of viralViral refers to viruses and their effects on the organism.
+For viralViral refers to viruses and their effects on the organism.
 Viral infections in dogs and cats can range from harmless colds to severe, life-threatening diseases. infections, treatment is usually supportiveSupportive refers to supportive treatments that aim to alleviate symptoms and improve quality of life without directly treating the underlying cause of the disease., as antibiotics are ineffective against viruses.
-Support may include providing a warm, humid environment and administering mucolytic drugs to facilitate the drainageDrainage refers to the removal of fluid from body cavities, Wounds, or inflamed areas, often using a tube or other device.
-It is used to prevent infection and promote healing. of nasalNasal refers to the nose and nasal cavities.
-In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. secretions.
+Support may include providing a warm, humid environment and administering mucolytic medications to facilitate nasalNasal refers to the nose and nasal cavities.
+In veterinary medicine, this can involve examinations, treatments, or diseases affecting the nose of dogs and cats. discharge.

-Specific antifungals are required for fungal infections, which often need to be administered over a longer period.
-Surgical procedures may be necessary to remove foreign bodies, polyps, or Tumors.
+For fungal infections, specific antifungals are required, often needing to be administered over a longer period.
+Surgical intervention may be necessary to remove foreign bodies, polyps, or Tumors.

 Prognosis and follow-up care

 ChronicChronic refers to a condition or disease that is long-lasting or permanent.
 Chronic diseases often develop slowly and can lead to persistent or recurring health problems over time. or allergic rhinitis can be more difficult to control and may require a long-term management strategy.
-In the case of fungal infections or Tumors, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
-It can provide information on how a disease is expected to develop. may be more guarded, depending on the response to treatment and the progressionProgression refers to the advancement or worsening of a disease over time.
+For fungal infections or Tumors, the prognosisThe prognosis is the prediction of the likely course and outcome of a disease based on the general state of health, the nature of the disease, and the response to treatment.
+It can provide information on how a disease is expected to develop. may be more guarded, depending on the response to therapyTherapy refers to the treatment of diseases or disorders with the aim of alleviating symptoms, promoting healing, or improving quality of life.
+Therapies can be medicinal, surgical, or through other medical interventions. and the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease.

 Prevention